 Tip: I love parsnip, but sometimes find that it can overwhelm other veggies, especially in this type of soup.
 I would recommend using no more than one in this recipe unless you really enjoy parsnip.

-Do I Have to Blend The Veggies?
+Do I Have To Blend the Veggies?

 Not at all!